Compare two cars

 Verdict

-Volvo is apparently more reliable, not too much, but just enough.
+Volvo appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car beats the other contender by far, making it the best choice without even considering other things.
 From there things take a different direction, with Volvo offering somewhat better performance, just enough to call it quicker.
 It does come at a cost though, and that's the fuel consumption...
 All together, there's not much more to say, in this case I wouldn't even consider anything but Mercedes Benz.
-Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
-I'm only here to help.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
+Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser, among thousands of similar, yet so different vehicles.

 Check a car by its VIN number